Can states' bans on transgender care hold up in court? We break down the arguments

 "And now we have a predominantly conservative Supreme Court," Glass tells NPR.
 "And their judgment is going to be really tested in all of this."

-She says it's a relief to see district court judges criticize what many experts say are states' baseless medical arguments for prohibiting care for trans.
+She says it's a relief to see district court judges criticize what many experts say are states' baseless medical arguments for prohibiting care for trans kids.

 "Maybe there is some hope that there's some sanity.
 Because what you have is flawed theology, toxic religion, running rampant over the Constitution," Glass says.